ResearchComputing/Documentation/Job-Tools.md

 For more information on scontrol, visit the Slurm manual [here](https://slurm.schedmd.com/scontrol.html)

 ## Getting information on older jobs using sacct
-The `sacct` command allows users to pull up information about jobs that they have run through slurm.
+The `sacct` command allows users to pull up information about jobs that they have run through Slurm.
 The `sacct` command lets up pull up job information by using the job ID:
 ```
 $ sacct --jobs=<job_id-number>
 ```